Composite vs Timber Decking: Which is Right for Your Perth Home?

 Here’s what you need to know before you apply:

-• More Expensive to Install: Composite decking is more expensive to install than other types of composite materials, as well as wooden decking.
+More Expensive to Install: Composite decking is pricier to install than other types of composite materials, as well as wooden decking.

-• Cannot be Refinished: If you scratch the boards, spill nail polish on them or hate the colour a couple of years down the track?
-You can't sand and restain.
+Cannot be Refinished: If you scratch the boards, spill nail polish on them, or dislike the colour a couple of years later, you cannot sand and restain them.
+You can't stand or rest.

 Not everything on this list will be a dealbreaker for everyone, but they are certainly worth serious consideration.

-Really, the heat retention thing?
+Is the issue of heat retention truly significant?
 So, now that we’ve heard from both sides, let’s discuss what all this amounts to for you.

 The Perth Factor

 Perth's climate genuinely matters here.
-We also have brutal summers, hard sun (UV) and dry heat that will age decking faster than many other places.
+We also have brutal summers, intense sun (UV), and dry heat, which will age decks faster than in many other places.

 Here's the thing.
 There's no universally correct answer.
-Anyone who says there is probably has something to sell.
+Anyone claiming there is a universally correct answer likely has something to sell.

 You might want timber if:

-• You’re fine doing regular maintenance or even like that shit.
+You’re fine doing regular maintenance or even something like that.

 Composite is likely a better bet if: